-These conventions apply to the Preliminary Examination in Materials Science for the academic year 2020/21; the entries in green font reflect the special measures and changes adopted to allow for the COVID-19 pandemic.
-The Department of Materials' Academic Committee (DMAC) is responsible for approving the Conventions and considers these annually, in consultation with the examiners.
+These conventions apply to the Preliminary Examination in Materials Science for the academic year 2024/25.
+The Department of Materials' Academic (Undergraduate) Committee (DMAC) is responsible for approving the Conventions and considers these annually, in consultation with the examiners.
 The formal procedures determining the conduct of examinations are established and enforced by the University Proctors.
 These Conventions are a guide to the examiners and candidates but the regulations set out in the Examination Regulations have precedence.
 The Examination Regulations may be found at: www.admin.ox.ac.uk/examregs.